About Voting

 To adjust user vote visibility:

-4. Once finished, click Save.
+3. Once finished, scroll down click Save.

 Was this article helpful?